feendrache/Godot4_msca/README.md

 Welcome to the MSCA for Godot 4.

 ### Version 0.9.4
-__ still not finished, i'm still working on the animations to get them as i want. __
+__still not finished, i'm still working on the animations to get them as i want.__

+### Description
-__ Please be aware that this plugin is created to work with the newest Version of Godot 4 __ I don't plan to backport any of it to Godot 3, just to let you know.
+__Please be aware that this plugin is created to work with the newest Version of Godot 4__ I don't plan to backport any of it to Godot 3, just to let you know.

 Currently the following ManaSeed Sprite systems are supported: